 Justin Harmon has been a familiar face on the local stage for nearly two decades.
-Favorite stage credits include the Greater Tuna series, Ragtime, Avenue Q, Dirty Rotten Scoundrels, and Crazy for You.
+His favorite stage credits include the Greater Tuna series, Ragtime, Avenue Q, Dirty Rotten Scoundrels, and Crazy for You.
 In addition to his theatre credits, Justin has appeared in a variety of television productions for FOX, NBC, ABC and TNT.
 As always, thanks to Donna and The Trammell Group for the friendship and so many unique opportunities.
 Much love to Jordan, Lillie and Rhett, his little family at home, for being his biggest fans.

 Nanci Kimmey (Stage Manager), a long-time member of the Trammell Group, loves sharing her time and talents with her community.
-In addition to serving as Exec.
-Assistant at the North Texas State Fair Assoc. and Treasurer of the Texas Assoc. of Fairs and Events, Nanci is also a member of the DCT Governing Board, Chairman of the Animal Shelter Advisory Committee, Exec.
-Board Member of Denton Foundation for Health Education and a part of the current class of Leadership Denton.
+Nancy has served as the Exec.
+Assistant at the North Texas State Fair Association for the past 17 years and is a Past President of the Texas Association of Fairs and Events.
+She is a proud volunteer of many events and committees such as Arts & Jazz and Theatre Denton, as well as a member of the 33rd Leadership Denton class.
+Painting brings Nanci so much joy that she started her “Heart 4 Art” business in 2020, teaching classes and creating custom pieces.
 She credits her happiness to husband Ralph, daughter Ryan (and son-in-law Ryan), Gage, Ty, and Keeli and to the wonders of her friends.

-Donna Trammell, Denton’s local parody queen, has more than 950 song lyrics and 52 full-length scripts to her credit.
-Since 1987, her theatrical productions have helped to raise more than two million dollars for non-profit organizations across the state.
-In recognition of her ongoing contributions to the community and beyond, Donna has been awarded the Otis Fowler Award from the Denton Chamber of Commerce, the CARA from the Greater Denton Arts Council and the Green Glory Award from UNT.
+Donna Trammell, Denton’s local parody queen, has more than 950 song lyrics and 54 full-length scripts to her credit.
+Since 1987, her theatrical productions have helped to raise more than two million dollars for non-profit organizations across the state–including over $18,000 for Theatre Denton with the recent production Motherhood:The Musical.
+In recognition of her ongoing contributions to the community and beyond, Donna has received the Otis Fowler Award from the Denton Chamber of Commerce, the Community Arts Recognition Award (CARA) from the Greater Denton Arts Council and the Green Glory Award from UNT.